shanemcbryde/tableau/README.md

 ---

 ## 🎯 Project Overview & Objectives
 This project provides an in-depth analysis of telecommunications customer churn.
 The primary goal is to identify the specific factors driving customer churn and propose data-backed strategies to increase customer retention.
 A central theme explored throughout the dashboard is whether aggressive promotion of streaming and add-on services, especially to new or monthly-contract customers, may be inadvertently increasing churn.
-The analysis reveals a key insight: higher short-term revenue may be coming at the cost of long-term customer relationships, as churned customers consistently have higher monthly charges and shorter contract durations.
+The analysis reveals the key insight that higher short-term revenue may be coming at the cost of long-term customer relationships, as churned customers consistently have higher monthly charges and shorter contract durations.

 ---